jorjboi/jorjboi.github.io/_projects/pathtracer.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/pathtracers/raycasting.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/pathtracer/moller_trumbore.png" title="moller trumbore" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

-This algorithm takes a ray with origin O and direction D and tests for its intersection with a triangle with vertices P0, P1, and P2.
-If the barycentric coordinates b1, b2, and 1-b1-b2 specify a point within the triangle, then there is an intersection.
+This algorithm takes a ray with origin $O$ and direction $D$ and tests for its intersection with a triangle with vertices $P0$, $P1$, and $P2$.
+If the barycentric coordinates $b1$, $b2$, and $1-b1-b2$ specify a point within the triangle, then there is an intersection.

 However, testing against every triangle in a scene for an intersection is costly and inefficient, so I accelerate this process by constructing a bounding volume hierarchy for the scene.